 The Many Benefits of Compression Socks

 You may have noticed that the socks worn by basketball players and other athletes are a lot longer than they used to be.
-These are compression socks, and athletes wear them to improve blood flow, prevent injuries and speed up recovery times.
+These are recovery compression socks, and athletes wear them to improve blood flow, prevent injuries and speed up recovery times.
 Compression socks have been around for decades as a treatment for a wide range of medical conditions, but they have soared in popularity in recent years among people seeking to improve their overall health and give themselves an athletic edge.

 Compression Therapy